-#OTD Tuesday Morning, November 5, 2019 I started this listing of Corgi groups on Facebook I find worth joining or consideration for joining.
-As I await the arrival of two corgi fur babies, I am planning their future adventures and know I will want to share their experiences with corgi lovers all over the world.
+#OTD Tuesday Morning, November 5, 2019 I started this listing of Corgi groups on Facebook I find worth joining or worthy of consideration for joining.
 Click this link for the easiest way to find corgi groups on Facebook.
 Please note that all links open a new tab in your web browser.

 - Silly Corgis – This group, based in Humble Texas, was created by Magalie Cacho on October 8, 2015.
 Ivette Maggie Bruno is the lead Admin for this public group of 11,662 members (as of November 5).
 Because I manage so many Facebook groups, and this one is public, I will continue to monitor it for a while.
 The rules are pretty relaxed.
 Facebook pages can be shared and buy/sell offers can be posted.

 - Welsh Pembroke Corgi – This public group based in Reno Nevada, was created on July 23, 2007 by Keith Schmidt.
 The creator’s name is not automatically credited.
 This is an indication that the creator has left the group or deleted their Facebook account.
 This public group of 13,861 members is led by a team of five admins.
 In this group, there can be NO buy/sell posts for corgis.
 However, corgi related items can be posted for sale under these terms: “Post an image of the items and description and then tell people to PM you for pricing”.
 More specifically, these types of posts can only be added as comments on Fridays under the Frappy Friday: Corgi Items For Sale post.
 It’s important to remember that no external links can be featured on the images or in the copy for the buy/sell posts.
 Be sure to check out the photos in this group often.